 Hydraulic Sprayers with a Vertical Boom

 These sprayers (shown in Figures 3,4, and 5) are very similar in design to the hydraulic sprayers used for spraying field crops like corn, soybean, and wheat.
 The key differences are the orientation of the boom on both sides of the tractor and the spray pressure.
-In orchard and vineyard sprayers, the boom is vertical as opposed to horizontal, and the spray pressure is higher to help droplets penetrate into the dense grapevine canopy.
+In orchard and vineyard sprayers, the boom is vertical as opposed to horizontal, and the spray pressure is higher to help droplets penetrate into the dense fruit tree or grapevine canopy.
 Since the droplets are released from the nozzle in a horizontal trajectory without air assistance, this type of sprayer should be used in orchards and vineyards that have a properly pruned canopy that is planted in relatively narrow rows.
-When using hydraulic sprayers, it is extremely important that every row of the vineyard is sprayed from both sides to ensure that adequate penetration of droplets into the canopy is achieved.
+When using hydraulic sprayers, it is extremely important that every row of the orchard or vineyard is sprayed from both sides to ensure that adequate penetration of droplets into the canopy is achieved.

 |Figure 3.
 Sprayer with vertical boom and conventional nozzles.
 Photo by Javier Campos, Polytechnic University of Catalonia, Spain.||Figure 4.
 Sprayer with vertical boom and adjustable-flow nozzles.
 Photo by croplands.com.|